Marko50/FEUP---LTW/README.md

 # FEUP---LTW

+**2DU**

-A web application for users to create their own TODO LISTS
+A web application for you to create and manage your TODO LISTS to keep your life simple and organized!